Merzasphor/MWSE/docs/source/lua/api/tes3/clearMarkLocation.rst

 tes3.clearMarkLocation
 ====================================================================================================

-This function deletes player's mark location.
+This function deletes the player's mark location.